Smriti Irani Shares A Selfie With Saif Ali Khan; Says His Advice 23 Years Ago Helped Her Career

 She said, "23 years ago a rising Star gave a rookie from Delhi advice on how to survive in the chaos of the maximum city; a few tips here & there as to how her dreams can take flight.
 Little did he know the rookie will turn into a Jumbo Jet.
 Thank you for the memories #saifalikhan."
 Check out the picture below!

-On the work front, Saif Ali Khan is all prepped up for the shoot of his upcoming movie Taanaji: The Unsung Warrior which also stars Ajay Devgn and Kajol.
+On the work front, Saif Ali Khan is all prepped for the shoot of his upcoming movie Taanaji: The Unsung Warrior which also stars Ajay Devgn and Kajol.
 The movie is co-produced by Ajay Devgn and is expected to release sometime in 2019.
 Apart from that, Saif Ali Khan is also shooting for a movie named Hunter where he plays the role of a Naga sadhu.

 Talking about Hunter, Saif Ali Khan had earlier said, "It's my most ambitious project till date.
 I don't think I have been part of a film that has been made on this scale.
 It's about a fight between two brothers and my character, who's almost like an animal, fights for his rights," he said to HT.